-The purpose of the report on results is to provide a summary of the outputs and outcomes achieved through CFIfunded infrastructure as they relate to the overall objectives of the CFI, based on information provided through annual project progress reports (PPR).
-The PPR is an online questionnaire which is completed by the project leader and submitted by the host institution.
-Institutions are required to submit a PPR for each funded project by June 30 each year, for up to five years after the infrastructure becomes operational.
-The data collected pertains only to the past year (CFI fiscal year April 1 to March 31).
+The purpose of the report on results is to provide a summary of the outputs and outcomes achieved through CFI-funded infrastructure as they relate to the overall objectives of the CFI, based on information provided through annual project progress reports (PPR).
+The PPR is an online questionnaire which is completed by the researcher leading a CFI-funded project and submitted by the host institution after the infrastructure becomes operational.
+Institutions are required to submit a PPR for each funded project by June 30 each year, for four or five years depending on the award value.
+The data collected pertains only to the CFI's past fiscal year (April 1, 2018 to March 31, 2019).
 Data is self-reported, and not independently verified.

-For information on the composition of the 2018 PPR sample, see the Appendix.
+For information on the composition of the 2019 PPR sample, see the Appendix.